 - Features – Cheap No Frills Accommodation, close to the Parks and Restaurants

-Disneyland visits are often short stays, two or three nights and the focus is on the Parks, all you need form a hotel room is a place to lay your head.
-Obviously the room needs to be clean, quiet, and comfortable, but there is no requirement for luxury or indulgence.
+Disneyland visits are often short stays, two or three nights and the focus is on the Parks, all you need from a hotel room is a place to lay your head.
+Obviously, the room needs to be clean, quiet, and comfortable, but there is no requirement for luxury or indulgence.
 You will get up early, smash the parks all day and collapse into your bed in the evening.

 If you want cheap and no-frills, but still want a decent stay then the Kings Inn really hits the spot.